mushtaq96/coderhouse-mern/README.md

 The HttpOnly attribute is used to help mitigate against certain types of cross-site scripting (XSS) attacks by preventing client-side scripts from accessing the cookie.
 When the HttpOnly attribute is set on a cookie, it is not accessible to client-side scripts, such as JavaScript.
 This can help to reduce the risk of certain types of XSS attacks by preventing an attacker from being able to steal the cookie by injecting malicious script into the page.

+Part - 6 :
+- [ ] After page refresh, automatically user login.
+- [ ] If Accesstoken is expired, how to use Refresh token and refresh Accesstoken
+- [ ] Add progress bar, after clicking activate next - replace 1 second delay with animation